dustinpfister/blog_posts/_posts/threejs-raycaster.md

 ## Clicking a Mesh in three.js and what to know before hand

-This is a post on using the THREE.Raycaster class in three.js as a way to help with the process of clicking on a mesh object.
-This is then a post on a topic that might prove to be a little to advanced for some developers that are still a little to new with [three.js](/2018/04/04/threejs-getting-started/) and [javaScript](/2018/11/27/js-getting-started/).
+This is a post on using the THREE.Raycaster class in threejs as a way to help with the process of clicking on a mesh object.
+This is then a post on a topic that might prove to be a little to advanced for some developers that are still a little to new with [threejs](/2018/04/04/threejs-getting-started/) and [javaScript](/2018/11/27/js-getting-started/).
 In this section I will then be going over a few topics that are worth checking out for the first time, or refreshing on before continuing with the rest of the continent here.

+### Read up more on mesh objects, and the object3d base class

+There is starting out with reading a bit more on mesh objects, and the underlying base class [known as object3d](/2018/04/23/threejs-object3d/).

 ### Source code is on Github

 The source code examples that I am wiring about here as well as additional draft examples, notes and  much more can be found in my [test threejs repository on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-raycaster).
 This is also where I park the source code for my many other [posts on threejs](/categories/three-js/).

-### version Numbers matter with three.js
+### version Numbers matter with threejs

-When I made these examples and wrote this post I was using r127 of three.js which was still a fairly later version of three.js as of this writing.
-The last time I cam around to do a little editing, and expand with new examples I was using r140 of the library.
-Code breaking changes are always made with three.js as new revisions come out so if you run into problems with getting this to work on your end that might be the first thing you should check actually.
+When I made these examples and wrote this post I was using r127 of threejs which was still a fairly later version of threejs as of this writing.
+The last time I cam around to do a little editing, and expand with new examples I was using r146 of the library.
+Code breaking changes are always made with threejs as new revisions come out so if you run into problems with getting this to work on your end that might be the first thing you should check actually.

 ## 1 - Basic examples of the Raycaster class

-When it comes to starting out with anything in threejs, or when it comes to just about anything in programing there is thinking in terms of first starting out with a simple hello world style example of what that something is.
+When it comes to starting out with anything in threejs, or when it comes to just about anything in programming there is thinking in terms of first starting out with a simple hello world style example of what that something is.
 So then in this section I will be starting out with some fairly simple examples of the use of the raycaster class, before moving on to more complex examples of various use cases.

 ### 1.1 - Sphere Raycaster example